-- · Integration; and - · Accessibility and Social Inclusion. - Details regarding the STAG assessments that have been undertaken are provided in Chapter 2 (Need for the Scheme) and Chapter 3 (Alternatives Considered). - 34.3.8 In April 2004, the Scottish Executive published the National Planning Framework (NPF) for Scotland.
+- 34.3.5 It is a requirement that all transport projects, for which Scottish Executive support or approval is required, are appraised in accordance with this guidance.
+All major road projects are required to be subject to a full STAG appraisal. - 34.3.6 Central to the overall aims and objectives of STAG is an assessment of the overall sustainability of a transport project.
+The guidance requires that the impacts of a proposal are assessed against the following Government objectives: - Environment; - Safety; - Economy; - Integration; and - Accessibility and Social Inclusion. - 34.3.7 Details regarding the STAG assessments that have been undertaken are provided in Chapter 2 (Need for the Scheme) and Chapter 3 (Alternatives Considered). - 34.3.8 In April 2004, the Scottish Executive published the National Planning Framework (NPF) for Scotland.
 In essence this represents a framework to guide the spatial development of Scotland to 2025.
-This document is a material consideration in planning policy and is to be taken into account for decisions on relevant planning applications, appeals and spending decisions by the Executive and its agencies. - Paragraph 71 of the NPF states that '...[economic] success will bring more planning challenges than failure, with a growing economy generating increased traffic and transport capacity problems'.
-Paragraph 72 suggests, ...the trunk road network and public transport systems require investment to address problems of congestion and unreliability'.
+This document is a material consideration in planning policy and is to be taken into account for decisions on relevant planning applications, appeals and spending decisions by the Executive and its agencies. - 34.3.9 Paragraph 71 of the NPF states that '[economic] success will bring more planning challenges than failure, with a growing economy generating increased traffic and transport capacity problems'.
+Paragraph 72 suggests, '...the trunk road network and public transport systems require investment to address problems of congestion and unreliability'.
 In particular, Paragraph 98 recognises the importance of long-term transport options as a key element of the spatial strategy to 2025.
-Paragraph 116 specifically states that the Scottish Executive is committed to the AWPR project. - National land use planning guidance in Scotland is provided through a series of documents, which are material considerations in the assessment of planning applications and direct the form and content of Structure Plans and Local Plans.
+Paragraph 116 specifically states that the Scottish Executive is committed to the AWPR project. - 34.3.10 The NPF is not a statutory document, but as stated above NPF2 will be placed on a statutory footing by the 2006 Planning Act.
+A Paper which sets out the range of strategic alternatives that have been considered as part of the development of the Strategic Environmental Assessment (SEA) on NPF2 was published in June 2007.
+These findings will be used to inform the development of a 'preferred option' for the second NPF.
+With regards to the AWPR, Alternative 4 (Connectivity) (Page 26) states that as part of the consultation process several views have been raised in relation to improving connectivity.
+Many participants emphasised the importance of strengthening links between Scotland's City regions primarily by rail, but also in some instances by improving road links, including the AWPR. - 34.3.11 National land use planning guidance in Scotland is provided through a series of documents, which are material considerations in the assessment of planning applications and direct the form and content of Structure Plans and Local Plans.
 In this regard, NPPGs and SPPs were reviewed as part of this assessment.
 An overview of NPPGs and SPPs is provided in Table 34.1, with a brief summary of each of these documents in Appendix A19.1.